ietf-wg-cellar/matroska-specification/index_matroska.md

 They always assumed the value was 0 for integers/dates and 0x0p+0 for floats, no matter the default value of the element which should have been used instead.
 Therefore Matroska writers **MUST NOT** use EBML Empty Elements, if the element has a default value that is not 0 for integers/dates and 0x0p+0 for floats.

-When adding new elements to Matroska, these rules **MUST** be followed:
+When adding new elements to Matroska, these rules apply:

 * A non-mandatory integer/date Element **MUST NOT** have a default value other than 0.
 * A non-mandatory float Element **MUST NOT** have a default value other than 0x0p+0.